neutron-org/neutron/readme.md

 ```

-# Testing with 2 lido-chains (easier for development)
+# Testing with 2 neutron-chains (easier for development)

 ### terminal 1

-1. Start 2 lido-chains and an IBC relayer:
+1. Start 2 neutron-chains and an IBC relayer:
 ```
 make init && make start-rly
 ```